Adam Falk: Early life and education

 He received a Ph.D in physics from Harvard University in 1991.

 Career

 Falk began his career as a post-doctoral researcher working first at the Stanford Linear Accelerator Center and then at the University of California, San Diego.
 In 1994, he joined the physics faculty at Johns Hopkins University, becoming a full professor in 2000.

 In 2006, Falk became the James B. Knapp Dean at the Zanvyl Krieger School of Arts and Sciences at Johns Hopkins University.

 From 2010 to 2017, Falk served as the 17th President of Williams College.

-Since the beginning of 2018, Falk has served as President of the Alfred P. Sloan Foundation.
+From the beginning of 2018 until June, 2025 Falk served as President of the Alfred P. Sloan Foundation.
+As of July, 2025, he is the President and CEO of the Wildlife Conservation Society.

 Research

 Falk is a high-energy physicist whose research focused on elementary particle physics and quantum field theory, particularly in interactions and decay of meson and baryons containing heavy quarks.
 He is the author of more than 50 peer-reviewed papers on these and related topics.